 Having a blog or website here on WordPress.com is a bit like renting an apartment in a complex.
 You don’t have to worry about the pipes freezing in winter, you don’t have to mow the backyard, and you don’t have to fix the dishwasher if it breaks — all of that is your landlord’s job.

 Similarly, here at WordPress.com, we support your site, and we take care of all the updates, the backups, and the security.
-But since all of our users share this platform, we don’t permit you to use plugins (since they can introduce security risks) or outside themes, and there are a few Terms of Service that we require our bloggers to follow to keep WordPress.com nice for everybody.
+There are a few Terms of Service that we require our bloggers to follow to keep WordPress.com nice for everybody.
+And — as of 2017 — you can even install third-party plugins and themes when you’re on the WordPress.com Business plan.

 When you move to a self-hosted WordPress site, it’s like buying your own house: you can knock down the walls or build an extension, you can rent out your garage for practice space to a local band, you can keep a lion in the backyard.
 But if your heat goes out in the middle of winter, you have to fix it (or hire someone who can).

-If you self-host, you can install all the plugins you want, but if one of them breaks your site, you have to figure out how to fix it (luckily, WordPress.org has a great support forum with many knowledgeable and helpful volunteers).
+If you host your site elsewhere, you can install anything want, but if something on your site breaks, you have to figure out how to fix it (luckily, WordPress.org has a great support forum with many knowledgeable and helpful volunteers).
 You’re also responsible for performing routine updates and backing up your content, but the only rules you’re bound by are your own.

 Rent or Buy?

 There are a lot of rumors flying around about how WordPress.com and self-hosted WordPress differ.
 One of the most prevalent is that self-hosted WordPress is for “professional” bloggers or for people who want to have a business website.
-That’s not true — you can have a perfectly professional blog or website on WordPress.com and a lot of big companies host their sites here.
+That’s not true — you can have a perfectly professional blog, website, or ecommerce store on WordPress.com and a lot of big companies host their sites here.

 Essentially, if there’s something specific that you really want to do with your website that you have found you cannot do here at WordPress.com, then it’s time to look into whether you could do it with a self-hosted WordPress site.
 (If you aren’t sure if you can do something here, though, don’t assume you can’t — go ahead and ask us!)